 a.
-Subject to Section 4 and other limitations set forth in this Agreement, GARRISON and OLYMBEC each release and covenant not to sue SETTLOR, and SETTLOR releases and covenants not to sue GARRISON and OLYMBEC, with respect to any and all Claims that have been asserted or could be asserted now or in the future under CERCLA, RCRA, Ohio Revised Code Chapter 3734, any comparable Ohio statutes, or federal or state regulations promulgated thereunder, as they now exist, may be amended in the future, or as may come into effect in the future, or common law or any other causes of action, whether presently known or unknown, arising out of, or in connection with, the alleged presence, generation, transportation, storage, treatment, arranging, disposal, abandonment, release, threatened release, removal, remediation, monitoring, or engineering control of E-Waste at, to or migrating from the Facility, including natural resource damages and civil penalties, and including, without limitation, the Claims asserted or that could have been asserted in Garrison Southfield Park LLC v.
+Subject to Section 4 and other limitations set forth in this Agreement, GARRISON and OLYMBEC each release and covenant not to sue either SETTLOR, and each SETTLOR releases and covenants not to sue GARRISON and OLYMBEC, with respect to any and all Claims that have been asserted or could be asserted now or in the future under CERCLA, RCRA, Ohio

+Revised Code Chapter 3734, any comparable Ohio statutes, or federal or state regulations promulgated thereunder, as they now exist, may be amended in the future, or as may come into effect in the future, or common law or any other causes of action, whether presently known or unknown, arising out of, or in connection with, the alleged presence, generation, transportation, arranging, storage, treatment, disposal, abandonment, release, threatened release, removal, remediation, monitoring, or engineering control of E-Waste at, to or migrating from the Facility, including natural resource damages, and including, without limitation, the Claims asserted in Garrison Southfield Park LLC v.
 Closed Loop Refining and Recovery, Inc., et al., Case No. 2:17-cv-00783-EAS-EPD (S.D.
 Ohio) and Olymbec USA LLC v.
 Closed Loop Refining and Recovery, Inc., et al., Case No. 2:19-cv-01041-EAS-EPD (S.D.
-Ohio) against SETTLOR ("Released Claims").
+Ohio) against SETTLORS ("Released Claims").

-b.
-Subject to Section 4 and other limitations set forth in this Agreement, the following persons and entities shall also receive the same releases of liability and covenants not to sue as the Parties: the past and present directors, officers, members, shareholders, insurers, partners, agents, or employees of each Party's successors, predecessors, assigns, parents, Affiliates and subsidiaries; and the past and present directors, officers, members, shareholders, insurers, partners, Affiliates, agents, or employees of each Party's successors, predecessors, assigns, parents, and subsidiaries (collectively, "Beneficiaries," and each a "Beneficiary").
-For purposes of this Agreement, "Affiliates" and "Affiliated" mean related to, by shareholdings or means of control other than through arms-length transacting.
+- b.
+In consideration of the payment of the Settlement Amount by IMS, DELL releases and covenants not to sue IMS with regard to the Released Claims. - c.
+Subject to Section 4 and other limitations set forth in this Agreement, the following persons and entities shall also receive the same releases of liability and covenants not to sue as the Parties: the past and present directors, officers, members, shareholders, insurers, partners, agents, or employees of each Party; each Party's successors, predecessors, assigns, parents, Affiliates, and subsidiaries; and the past and present directors, officers, members, shareholders, insurers, partners, agents, or employees of each Party's successors, predecessors, assigns, parents, Affiliates, and subsidiaries (collectively, "Beneficiaries," and each a "Beneficiary").
+For purposes of this Agreement, "Affiliates" and "Affiliated" mean related to by shareholdings or means of control other than through arms-length transacting.